UlfR/faveo-helpdesk/README.md

 Error Reporting
 --------------------------
-Faveo uses [Bugsnag](https://www.bugsnag.com/) to monitor application stability in production enviroment.
-It helps us to provide bug fixes and feature updates after analyzing the logs and crash reports for the application. **If you are customizing the application under development environment, we request you to disable this error reporting.** It will allow us to ignore the errors occurred during your development cycle and we can focus more on the exceptions/bugs occuring in live system of other users of Faveo community.
-It can be easily disabled from "Error logs and debugging" option in admin panel or by updating your app environment to development in `.env`.

 You can still report the issues on our [Github Issue page](https://github.com/ladybirdweb/faveo-helpdesk/issues) by providing proper information about the changes you are trying to implement.
 We assure you that Faveo community will help you and your customization can be a part of Faveo application if it follows our contributing guidelines.